Pierre-Jean De Smet: 1845-1846 Rockies expedition

+His book Oregon Missions and Travels over the Rocky Mountains in 1845 to 1846 was published in 1847.

 Later years and death

 In 1854, De Smet helped establish the mission in St. Ignatius, Montana.
 It is located on the Flathead Indian Reservation.
 The current building was added to the National Register of Historic Places 100 years after his death.
 In his remaining years, De Smet was active in work related to the missions which he helped establish and fund.
 During his career, he sailed back to Europe eight times to raise money for the missions among supporters there.
 In 1868 he persuaded Sitting Bull to send a delegation to meet the U.S. peace commissioners, leading to the Treaty of Fort Laramie.
 De Smet returned to St. Louis and from there made several trips to the north country helping Indians and teaching Christianity.
 In 1850 he cruised from St. Louis to the Dakota territory aboard the steamboat Saint Agne, piloted by Joseph LaBarge.
 LaBarge was a close friend of De Smet, and always offered the services of his steamboat to the Catholic missionary effort.
 De Smet died in St. Louis on 23 May 1873.
 He was originally buried at St. Stanislaus Seminary near Florissant, as were some fellow early Jesuit explorers.
 In 2003, the remains in that cemetery were moved to Calvary Cemetery in St. Louis, at the newer burial site for Jesuits of the Missouri Province.